fontforge/fontforge/doc/sphinx/glossary.rst

       weights and different widths of a font family, it could be used to generate:
       Thin, Normal, Semi-Bold, Bold, Condensed, Expanded, Bold-Condensed, etc.

       Adobe is no longer developing this format.
-Apple has a format which acheives the same effect but has not produced many examples.
+Apple has a format which achieves the same effect but has not produced many examples.
 FontForge :doc:`supports both </ui/dialogs/multiplemaster>`.